Ph.D. 2016, Interdisciplinary: Sociology, Religion/Theology, and Philosophy (Applied Ethics), UC Berkeley & the Graduate Theological Union

-Katia Moles teaches for the Religious Studies Department and for the Sociology Department.
+Katia Moles teaches for the School of Engineering and the Sociology and Religious Studies Departments.
 She was awarded a Markkula Center for Applied Ethics Hackworth Grant for her work on child sexual abuse prevention in Catholic institutions.
 The resulting article won an Elisabeth Schüssler Fiorenza New Scholars Award.
-Her article, "Teaching sexuality and Christianity for perspective transformation" is one of Teaching Theology & Religion Journal's most downloaded recent papers.
-She has since been awarded three additional SCU research grants and two collaborative grants to support anti-racist work across the SCU campus.
+Her article "Teaching sexuality and Christianity for perspective transformation" is one of Teaching Theology & Religion Journal's most downloaded recent papers.
+She has since been awarded numerous additional SCU research grants, including two collaborative grants to support anti-racist work across the SCU campus.

 Moles specializes in the sociology of religion/theology, gender, sexuality, race, public policy, pedagogy, and applied ethics.
 She earned her Ph.D. from UC Berkeley and the Graduate Theological Union in 2016, where she passed her qualifying exams with distinction and graduated with Highest Honors.
 The Unitarian Universalist Educational Panel awarded their single national dissertation fellowship to Moles for her research on religious institutions and sexuality education.
 She also earned multiple fellowships to design and teach three courses for Graduate Theological Union’s certificate program in Gender and Sexuality Studies and served as the Graduate Admissions Counselor for a member school.
 While pursuing her M.A. at Florida International University as a Teaching Fellow, she was the sole recipient of the Religious Studies Department’s Graduate Student Teaching Award.